 There are around 700 hundred Learning Management Systems (LMS’s) on the market.
 And yet, innovative learning solutions keep coming up.
 You’ve probably heard or even invested in new systems such as Learning Experience Platforms, Microlearning platforms, Collaborative Learning tools and Gamification tools…

 These challenges are giving rise to what many analysts are calling a “Learning Technologies Ecosystem”.
 The good?
 These new, complementary specialized solutions give you the freedom and advanced features to exactly answer your needs.
 On the other hand, gone are the days where you could simply just “shop for an LMS”.
-Navigating this ecosystem entails a certain knowledge of the market and the need for questions of integration between solutions.
+Navigating this ecosystem and collaborative learning platforms entails a certain knowledge of the market and the need for questions of integration between solutions.

-In this two part-series, you’ll learn how to recognize the characteristics and main players of the new Learning Technology Ecosystem, how to leverage complementary solutions to augment your existing technology, and understand the Training Resource Management System’s position and added value within this ecosystem
+In this two part-series, you’ll learn how to recognize the characteristics and main players of the new Learning Technology Ecosystem, how to leverage complementary solutions to augment your existing technology, and understand the Training Resource Management System’s position and added value within this ecosystem.

 What is a Learning Technology Ecosystem?